Conference Reporter

 How do you choose what to cover and how to cover it?

-I am completely self-sufficient, like I have to prove it obviously with Ollie my editor, but you go and pitch something to the desk.
+I am completely self-sufficient — I have to prove it with Oli my editor — but you go and pitch something to the desk.
 So I’ll see something that I want to do and then I go and pitch it.
-I curate quite a lot of lists on Reddit and Twitter (now known as X), like lists of people on both of those sites.
-I normally start with Reddit and there’s certain people who I know are going to be talking about.
+I curate quite a lot of lists on Reddit and Twitter (now known as X).
+I normally start with Reddit and there are certain people who I know are going to be talking about [interesting stuff].
 I follow quite a lot of train people, because they’re quite a good indicator of when the next strike is going to happen.
 I normally find stories basically by going through those lists.

 What are you proudest of in your career to date?